lumen-notes/lumen/README.md

 ### 🌱 Plant

 Write notes with [markdown](/docs/markdown-syntax.md) and store them as plain text files in a GitHub repository of your choice.
-You own your data, forever.
+You own your data.
+Forever.

 ### 🌿 Grow